Begging, street drinking and rough sleeping

 - Multi-Agency Outreach: speaking to people on the street to understand how and why they are begging, for example and explain what support is available and offering direct support on the street to those that find it difficult to engage with services.

-- Specialist services: offering a range of support with Health, Mental Health, Drug & Alcohol Treatment and more.
+- Specialist services: offering a range of support with health, mental health, drug and alcohol treatment and more.

 - Drop in facilities, hostels and floating support services: to help people to find accommodation or maintain.